 As content creators, we pride ourselves on crafting pieces that get results.
 Whether you’re a strategist or writer, you’ll soon discover that long-form content is popping up beyond gated assets and email list offers.
 Why?
-They work for brands.
+It works for brands.

 Just last week, two client planning calls yielded long-form content assignments for the new year ahead.
 One is a 2,000 word blog post.
 I’m also tackling a handful of webpages clocking in at over 2,500 words each and a landing page that will yield 3,500 words.

 These lengthier assignments used to pop up on occasion.
 Now, they’re dominating my writing tasks calendar.

 So, What is Long-Form Content?

 I’m not sure who coined the phrase long-form content, but from my writer’s perspective, it’s any type of written text that has a word count longer than a traditional blog post.
 Over the years, the most common word counts I’ve seen for routine blog posts range from 250 to 800 words, with 400 words being the go-to content length for the bulk of my content marketing clients.